Private sector development: Innovation policy

 Innovation is an important driver of competitiveness, growth and employment generation.
 In the context of private sector development, “innovation is understood as the commercially successful introduction or implementation of a technical or organisational innovation.”
 Donor agency support to innovation covers a broad range of activities, including the creation of appropriate framework conditions for innovation, and the development of innovative capacities of companies.
 This may include business advisory and support services, finance and skills development; business incubators and technology extension services, as well as value chain and cluster approaches.

 Digital transformation

 Digital technologies are driving the fourth industrial revolution of the 21st century and the COVID-19 pandemic is likely to further accelerate the speed of change.
 Digital transformation of companies, industries and economies can boost productivity, innovation and access to global markets for producers in developing countries.
 On the other hand, without the necessary infrastructure (e.g. access to reliable electricity and networks), a suitably skilled workforce and an enabling regulatory environment many poor countries are likely to find themselves at the wrong end of the global digital divide.

-Private sector development following the financial crisis
+Private sector development following the 2008 financial crisis

-For many people, the global financial crisis has raised questions about the ways in which markets should be regulated in order to ensure long-term, sustainable development.
-At the same time, with many countries now faced with slower growth and higher unemployment, reviving economies by kick-starting the private sector is seen by many as at the heart of a global response.
+The 2008 financial crisis raised questions about the ways in which markets should be regulated to ensure long-term, sustainable development.
+At the same time, with many countries faced with slower growth and higher unemployment, reviving economies by stimulating the private sector was seen by many as a global response.